Colon polyps

 Risk factors

-Factors that might cause colon polyps or cancer include:
+Factors that might increase the risk of colon polyps or cancer include:

 • Smoking and excess alcohol use.
 Studies show that people who have three or more alcoholic drinks a day have an increased risk of getting colon polyps.
 Alcohol intake combined with smoking also appears to increase the risk.

-• Obesity, lack of exercise and fat intake.
-You're at a higher risk if you are overweight, don't exercise regularly and lack a healthy diet.
+• Obesity, lack of exercise and a less healthy diet.
+The risk of colon polyps increases for people who are overweight, don't exercise regularly and eat a less healthy diet.

 • Race.
-Black Americans have a higher risk of developing colon cancer.
+In the U.S., Black people have a higher risk of developing colorectal cancer.

-Rarely, people inherit genetic irregularities that cause colon polyps to form.
-If you have one of these genes, you are at a much higher risk of developing colon cancer.
+Hereditary conditions are health concerns passed down from parents.
+Rarely, people inherit gene changes that cause colon polyps to form and increase the risk of colorectal cancer.
 Screening and early detection can help prevent the growth or spread of these cancers.

 • Lynch syndrome, also called hereditary nonpolyposis colorectal cancer.
-People with Lynch syndrome tend to develop relatively few colon polyps, but those polyps can quickly become cancerous.
-Lynch syndrome is the most common form of inherited colon cancer and also is associated with tumors in other parts of the abdomen.
+People with Lynch syndrome may have relatively few colon polyps, but those polyps can quickly become cancerous.
+Lynch syndrome is the most common inherited form of increased colon cancer risk and also is associated with cancers in other parts of the body, including the skin, stomach, uterus and bladder.

-• Familial adenomatous polyposis (FAP), a rare disorder that causes hundreds or even thousands of polyps to develop in the lining of your colon beginning during your teenage years.
-If the polyps aren't treated, your risk of developing colon cancer is nearly 100%, usually before age 40.
-Genetic testing can help determine your risk of FAP.
+• Familial adenomatous polyposis (FAP), a rare condition that results in hundreds or even thousands of polyps in the lining of the colon in teenagers or young adults.
+If the polyps aren't treated, the risk of developing colon cancer is nearly 100%, usually before age 40.
+The risks are lessened through regular colon cancer screening tests as well as surgery to remove the affected colon, called colectomy.
+Genetic testing can help determine the risk of FAP.

-• MUTYH-associated polyposis (MAP), a condition similar to FAP that is caused by changes in the MYH gene.
+• MUTYH-associated polyposis (MAP), a condition similar to FAP that is caused by changes in the MUTYH gene.
 People with MAP often develop multiple adenomatous polyps and colon cancer at a young age.
-Genetic testing can help determine your risk of MAP.
+Genetic testing can help determine the risk of MAP.

 • Peutz-Jeghers syndrome, a condition that usually begins with freckles developing all over the body, including the lips, gums and feet.
 Then noncancerous polyps develop throughout the intestines.
 These polyps may become cancerous, so people with this condition have a higher risk of colon cancer.